PotassiumIon/facebook_scraper/README.md

 Run `npm start` in the command line

 The output will be saved to the outputs folder in the root of this project

+**NOTE: Program must be run soon after copying the document because the program reuses tokens access to videos and images.
+These tokens expire after awhile.**